Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Proposed Approach

 \subsection{Cross-event Dependencies}

-One of the main issue for document-level event extraction is the increased complexity for capturing event dependencies.
-As there are significantly more events at the scope of document than sentence, efficiency is a key challenge to modeling inter-event interactions.
-We propose to incorporate Deep Value Networks (\DVN~) \cite{Gygli2017DeepVN} into our base model to solve this issue given its significant advantage in computation efficiency.
+A main issue for document-level event extraction is the increased complexity for capturing event dependencies.
+Due to larger number of events at the scope of document, efficiency is a key challenge to modeling inter-event interactions.
+We incorporate \DVN~ \cite{Gygli2017DeepVN} into \BASE~ to solve this issue given its advantage in computation efficiency.